Skip to main content

 Checkpoints

-// Configure checkpoint interval
+// Configure automatic checkpoint interval

 spark.conf.set("spark.indextables.checkpoint.enabled", "true")